Hawaii Pacific University logo

 Key Highlights

-• Founded in 1965 as Hawaii Pacific College, evolving into a comprehensive university.
+• Founded in 1965 as Hawaiʻi Pacific College, it evolved into a dynamic private university in Honolulu.

 • Achieved full accreditation from the Western Association of Schools and Colleges in 1973.

-• Pioneered the revitalization of the Aloha Tower Marketplace, creating unique student housing and community spaces.
+• Completed a $50 million revitalization of the Aloha Tower Marketplace in 2015, transforming it into student housing, retail, and community gathering spaces.

 Timeline